The Glamour of Aviation SMS Consulting

 9 - Wait for Retirement

 This might seem like uninspiring advice – so take it with a grain of salt.
-I only mention this because consulting during retirement can be a fantastic way to continue your career in aviation SMS with reduced pressure to perform on a daily basis.
+I only mention this because consulting during retirement can be a fantastic way to continue your career in aviation SMS with reduced pressure to perform daily.
 Furthermore, you will possess a career’s worth of

 - SMS resources, and